N26

 A global bank

-N26 is a fee-free bank account that you can open in under 8 minutes, directly from your phone or computer.
-You can top it up with cash or from other bank accounts, set savings goals with Spaces, keep track of subscriptions, recurring payments, and finances with Statistics, or send and receive instant money from your friends via MoneyBeam.
+N26 is a fee-free bank account you can open in under eight minutes, straight from your phone or computer.
+You can add money via cash or transfers from other accounts, set savings goals with Spaces, track your subscriptions, recurring payments, and spending habits with Statistics, or send and receive instant money from friends using MoneyBeam.

-In 2021, the company crossed the 7 million customer mark across 25 markets, with a team of more than 1,500 employees across offices in Berlin, New York, Barcelona, Vienna, and São Paulo.
+By 2021, N26 had surpassed 7 million customers across 25 markets, with a team of over 1,500 employees spread across Berlin, New York, Barcelona, Vienna, and São Paulo.

 Context